 ARCHIVE: International trade: Guidance for imports of animal derived products for research, education, diagnostic or museum purposes

-The Research Licensing Regime provides licences and authorisations for organisations and individuals to import scientific specimens comprising animal derived material for research, diagnostic, education or museum purposes.
-The type of research can vary and may include, for example, a pharmaceutical company developing a medicine, a food manufacturer doing quality testing or a university student carrying out research as part of their studies.
-At the end of the research/study, the material must be either destroyed or re-exported to a Third country.
+The Research Licensing Regime provides licences and authorisations for organisations or individuals to import scientific specimens comprising animal derived material for research, diagnostic, education or museum purposes.
+The type of research can vary and may include for example a pharmaceutical company developing a medicine, a food manufacturer doing quality testing or a university student carrying out research as part of their studies.
+At the end of the study, the material must be either destroyed or re-exported to a Third country.

 Material imported under this regime cannot be used for commercial purposes.
 For instance, if you wish to import material to store and supply to a third party for them to carry out research, this must be done under commercial import rules.

-The Research Licensing Regime provides general licences/authorisations which you can download from the Defra website.
 If the product is landing in Scotland, Wales or Northern Ireland, you will need to contact the relevant Department for advice.
-If you need to apply for a specific licence/authorisation or if you have any queries about the use of specific or general licences/authorisations please contact us .
+If you need to apply for a specific licence/authorisation of if you have any queries about the use of specific or general licences/authorisations please contact us.

 Page last modified: